-Existence of a saddle point is sufficient for strong-duality to hold, however, it is not necessary.
-Therefore, whenever strong-duality holds, we consider the slightly relaxed notion of an \mmode{\eps}-sub-optimal saddle points as a solution concept for \eqref{eq:NDRO}.
+The existence of a saddle point is sufficient for strong duality to hold, however, it is not necessary.
+Therefore, whenever strong duality holds, we consider the slightly relaxed notion of an \mmode{\eps}-sub-optimal saddle points as a solution concept for \eqref{eq:NDRO}.

 \begin{definition}[\mmode{\eps}-saddle point] \rm{ Given \mmode{\eps \geq 0}, a pair \mmode{\epssaddle \in \setx \times \amb } is an \mmode{\eps}-saddle point of the DRO problem \eqref{eq:NDRO}, if it satisfies